Elder Protection Programs

 *Operation Concern: A safety check by daily phone calls from the homebound elder to the Police Department.

 *File Of Life: The File of Life is a card listing your medical information which you can post on your refrigerator or carry in your wallet.
-In case you are unable to communicate with medical personnel, your File of Life will give information necessary to meet your medical needs.
-The card lists your medications, family and doctor's telephone numbers, and information needed to proved appropriate care.
+In case you are unable to communicate with medical personnel, your File of Life includes the information necessary to meet your medical needs.
+The card lists your medications, family and doctor's telephone numbers, and information needed to provide appropriate care.
 You may pick up a File of Life Kit at the COA office in Town Hall.
-If you already have a File of Life, remember to update any changes in medications or contact information in pencil.
+If you already have a File of Life, remember to update changes in medications or contact information.

 *Enhanced 911: Provides disability indicator information forms to assist police and fire personnel in identifying disabled individuals who may need assistance.